Home

 It is certainly an idea that many Lab owners will have at some time or another but there are a number of things to consider before deciding to take the plunge into canine breeding.

-Of course there are two distinct reasons why anyone would want to begin breeding their Labs.
+When it comes to breeding labrador retriever, of course there are two distinct reasons why anyone would want to begin breeding their Labs.

 The first is to produce a litter for themselves and family, the second is as a commercial operation.